Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 - Similar to RAID 2 which uses byte level striping and a dedicated parity disk
 - BUT RAID 3 uses simple (&fast) XOR algorithm to generate parity.
 - Data is striped (at the byte level) across multiple disks.
 The parity information is sent to a dedicated parity disk, but the failure of any disk in the array can be tolerated.
-- Pros: delivers good performance and fault tolerance.
+- <mark style="background: #BABD00;">Pros:</mark> delivers good performance and fault tolerance.
-- Cons: dedicated parity disk does slow down write speeds because the parity info has to be written to the parity drive whenever a write occurs
+- <mark style="background: #BABD00;">Cons:</mark> dedicated parity disk does slow down write speeds because the parity info has to be written to the parity drive whenever a write occurs

 ![](https://i.imgur.com/JlJ8OEY.png)